MaxraySavage/hungr-lc/README.md

 A user should at least have a user name and a password hash.
 An email address would alos be good even if we aren't using email now.

 Once user authentication is implemented we'll have to thin about what parts of the site are usable without authentication and how we should structure navigation.

-### Road map
-First step will be a minimum viable product.
-From there I think including recipe steps will add the most value.
-After that, who knows!

 #### Credits
 fork icon from Freepik www.flaticon.com